 Social networks – Confidence in others – Solidarity – Tolerance – Permissiveness

 Perhaps the best way to measure the tolerance of people well is to challenge their living environment.
-The questionnaire of the European Values Study therefore includes the question: Who would you not like to have as neighbours?
-Drug addicts and heavy drinkers turn out to be the most despised neighbours in all countries, which may be a pragmatic rather than a moral choice as these are exactly the groups one may expect to cause the largest nuisance.
-Large differentiation among European nations is found in the tolerance towards people with HIV, homosexuals and Jews, with the general trend that the northern and western countries are the most tolerant and Turkey the least.
+The questionnaire of the European Values Study, therefore, includes the question: Who would you not like to have as neighbors?
+Drug addicts and heavy drinkers turn out to be the most despised neighbors in all countries, which may be a pragmatic rather than a moral choice as these are exactly the groups one may expect to cause the largest nuisance.
+Large differentiation among European nations is found in the tolerance towards people with HIV, homosexuals, and Jews, with the general trend that the northern and western countries are the most tolerant and Turkey the least.

 Chart Intolerance, Source: Atlas of European Values

 Chart Living and race, Source: Atlas of European Values